osisoft/OCS-Docs/content/visualize-data/power-bi-connector.md

 **Note:** Microsoft Edge WebView 2 Runtime is required for OSIsoft Cloud Services Power BI Connector installation.

-1. Download the OCSPowerBIConnector.exe file from the [OSIsoft Customer portal](https://customers.osisoft.com/s/products).
+1. Download the `OCSPowerBIConnector.exe` file from the [OSIsoft Customer portal](https://customers.osisoft.com/s/products).

 1. Install OSIsoft Cloud Services Power BI Connector by either the setup wizard or silent installation.

     - Setup wizard
         - Double click the `OCSPowerBIConnector.exe` file and select **Next**.<br>
-        - Optional: To install the connector to an on-premises data gateway, select `On-premises data gateway installation` and enter the directory where you want to install the connector.<br><br>
+        - Optional: To install the connector to an on-premises data gateway, select `On-premises data gateway installation` and enter the directory where you want to install the connector.<br>

     - Silent installation
         - Open a command prompt window and type following command:<br>